dev-tch/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Timeline

-00:00 FR: the operator in WMS can not print new etiquette for the preparation support 08:00 FR: view the logrun of  function responisble of print new  etiquette ==> wez find and error raised by the languague of programming (progress openedge 4gl)
+- 00:00 FR: the operator in WMS can not print new etiquette for the preparation support

+- 08:00 FR: view the logrun of  function responisble of print new  etiquette

-error: 'Mismatched parameter types passed to procedure imprime_etiquette.
-(3230) ' 08:30 FR: in my workspace i search all occuremnces of the keyword  'imprime_etiquett' 09:35 FR: i found 5 calls in 5 programms , then i count the number of prameters used in call and the number of parameters used in declaration of priocedure imrprime_etiquette 09:00 FR: i found a difference of number of prameters between the call and the declration 09:10 FR: i started consulting the log history of svn for the program that cause the problem 09:30 FR: i find a commit (merge of other project in the tunk ) it added an in new param in the calling but never changer the declration of imprime_etiquette 10:00 FR: i fixed the problem by adding the new parameter in the declaration procedure 'imprime_etiquette' 10:00 FR: i deliver new patch to the prod
+==> we find and error raised by the languague of programming (progress openedge 4gl) ==> error: 'Mismatched parameter types passed to procedure imprime_etiquette.
+(3230) '

+- 08:30 FR: in my workspace i search all occuremnces of the keyword  'imprime_etiquett'
+- 09:35 FR: i found 5 calls in 5 programms , then i count the number of prameters used in call and the number of parameters used in declaration of priocedure imrprime_etiquette
+- 09:00 FR: i found a difference of number of prameters between the call and the declration
+- 09:10 FR: i started consulting the log history of svn for the program that cause the problem
+- 09:30 FR: i find a commit (merge of other project in the tunk ) it added an in new param in the calling but never changer the declration of imprime_etiquette
+- 10:00 FR: i fixed the problem by adding the new parameter in the declaration procedure 'imprime_etiquette'
+- 10:00 FR: i deliver new patch to the prod
-12:00 FR: the patch was validated and the impression works correctly
+- 12:00 FR: the patch was validated and the impression works correctly

 ### Root Cause and Resolution
 we have our own project called RET , for any new feature we make lots of test beffore deliver our code to the quality testing